Global Learning

 Maggie Murphy, from the United States, is a 7th and 8th grade language arts and social studies teacher at Piney Creek School in Alleghany County.

-In the one year she has been part of the global leaders program, Maggie has fully embraced teaching the sustainable development goals (SDGs) in her classroom and has worked hard to encourage the global leadership framework with her students.
+In the one year she has been part of the global leaders program, Maggie has fully embraced teaching global challenges in her classroom and has worked hard to encourage the global leadership framework with her students.
 She is eager to promote Participate Learning however she can, and she has connected with other Participate Teacher of the Year finalists.

-“I really want people to know that this [teaching SDGs and the global leadership framework] is what they need to be doing, and I would love to help with that.
+“I really want people to know that this [the global leadership framework] is what they need to be doing, and I would love to help with that.
 I just think it is so important, and I’d be happy to do anything that can support others in teaching them.”

 Congratulations and Celebrations